BenLBoardman/BARDS/README.md

 - NEW ALGORITHM - multiple bfs (BFS from multiple starting points)

 ## Adding an algorithm
-In order to make use of the included utility function, a new algorithm should do the following:
+In order to make use of the included utility function, a new algorithm file should contain a class with the following properties:
-- Take as input a GeoDataFrame passed as input to algo.Select.selectAlgo()
+- Implement the function draw(population: int, numDists: int, gdf: gpd.GeoDataFrame) that
-- Return the same GeoDataFrame, with a column "barddist" added (corresponding to the district assignment of precincts in the new map)
+- draw() should return the same GeoDataFrame, with a column "barddist" added (corresponding to the district assignment of precincts in the new map)

 Algorithms should be placed in src/algo/ and be imported into src/algo/Select.py and added to the if statement in selectAlgo().
 If you're making a pull request, it is recommended to add a description of the algorithm under "Algorithms"